amitsaha/amitsaha.github.io/content/python-using-specific-git-commits-of-packages.md

 Status: Draft

-After a fair number of furious impatient attempts to try and use specific git commits of third party packages in my applications, I finally have been able to make it work.
+After a fair number of furious impatient attempts to try and use specific git commits of third party packages in my Python software, I finally have been able to make it work.
 I went back to the drawing board - basically reading [setup-vs-requirement](https://caremad.io/posts/2013/07/setup-vs-requirement/)